aarondgordon/aarondgordon.github.io/test.md

 It's **very important** that **bold** and also *italic* text can be *easily used to emphasize passages* in the body copy!
 Or, how about a wide comment?
 Maybe like a quote!
 For when I really want to emphasis the hell out of something I said because my ego is just that massive.

-"My ego just that massive"
+"My ego is just that massive"
 {: .is-wide}

 Naturally we need to format my quotes with a unique font style, just so everyone really knows how massive my ego is.
 Now for a few more paragraphs of lorem ipsum, just because.